New Venezuela congress chief says Maduro will be usurper president

 Guaido on Saturday vowed “not to give up” while demanding justice for dozens of imprisoned or exiled political leaders, including some of his fellow legislators.
 He blamed the government for creating a “miserable” life for Venezuelans.

 A group of Latin American countries on Friday called on Maduro not to take office on Jan.
-10, but Mexico - which has warmed to Venezuela after the election of a leftist government - urged the group not to meddle in Venezuelan affairs. [nL1N1Z41AV]
+10, but Mexico - which has warmed to Venezuela after the election of a leftist government - urged the group not to meddle in Venezuelan affairs.

 Writing by Brian Ellsworth; Editing by Susan Thomas